Kathleen Lockhart

-Kathleen Lockhart (née Arthur; 9 August 1894 – 18 February 1978) was a prolific English-American actress during the early-mid 20th century.
+Kathleen Lockhart (née Arthur; 9 August 1894 – 18 February 1978) was a prolific English-American stage and screen actress and musician, having started her career in theatre in her native United Kingdom, she emigrated to the United States where she appeared in productions for nearly forty years.

 Early life

-Kathleen Arthur was born on August 9, 1894 in Southsea, Hampshire, England.
+Kathleen Arthur was born on 9 August 1894 in Southsea, Hampshire, England.

 Career

 Lockhart's entertainment career began on the stage in Britain.

-Lockhart appeared on stage and in Hollywood films for almost forty years.
+In June 1935 she appeared in Lea Freeman's comedy "A Widow in Green," directed by Dickson Morgan, and starring Grace Stafford, Daisy Belmore, and others at Harold Lloyd's Beverly Hills Little Theatre for Professionals, a showcase for those moving from stage to screen.
+Lockhart later appeared on stage and in Hollywood films for almost forty years.
 Lockhart has more than 30 film credits.

 Lockhart and her husband, Gene, occasionally starred opposite each other, most notably as Mr. and Mrs. Bob Cratchit in A Christmas Carol (1938).
-Lockhart's daughter, June also appeared with them in that film, portraying their daughter.
+Lockhart's daughter, June also appeared with them in that film, portraying one of their daughters.

 After 1957, Lockhart retired from acting and made no more film appearances, except for a small role in The Purple Gang (1960).

 Lockhart has a star on the Hollywood Walk of Fame at 6241 Hollywood Boulevard.

 Personal life

 In 1924, Lockhart immigrated to the United States.

-Lockhart's husband was Gene Lockhart (died 1957), an actor.
-Lockhart had a daughter June Lockhart.
-Lockhart's granddaughter is Anne Lockhart.
+Lockhart's husband was Canadian-American actor Gene Lockhart (died 1957).
+The Lockharts had a daughter, June Lockhart, and a granddaughter Anne Lockhart, both actresses.

-On February 18, 1978, Lockhart died in Los Angeles, California following a long illness.
+On 18 February 1978, Lockhart died in Los Angeles, California, following a long illness.
 Lockhart is buried at Holy Cross Cemetery in Culver City.